-I have counseled many people who are caught in the grip of addiction.
-The addictions have involved alcohol, spending money, tobacco, food, gambling, pornography, drugs, exercise, sleeping and more.
+I’ve counseled many people caught in the grip of addiction.
+Whether it’s alcohol, tobacco, food, gambling, pornography, drugs, exercise, sleeping, or spending money, the pain is often significant in the life of the addict and those close to him.

-One of the first steps to overcoming a controlling habit is an understanding what it is and the hold it has over you.
+One of the first steps to overcoming a controlling habit is to understand what it is and the hold it has over you.

 Consider eight dynamics of addiction: